DBJDBJ/dusan_jovanovic_dot_org/content/page/privacy.md

 # Enable comments by entering your Disqus shortname
 disqusShortname : ""
 ---

-> All content on this site is owned and © Dusan B. Jovanovic (in further text “DBJ”).
+> All content on this site is owned and © by Dusan B. Jovanovic (in further text “DBJ”).

-For browser cookie management please [see here](http://www.aboutcookies.org.uk/managing-cookies).
+For explanation on browser cookie management please [see here](http://www.aboutcookies.org.uk/managing-cookies).

 ## Commitment to protect the Information about you